muziejus/nimbletents.github.io/_i18n/en/mapathon/mapathon.md

 - **Communications**: Talk to your communications team to see what kinds of rapid-response capacity they have.
 Make sure the university's top communication team is also ready to help you fill the room(s).
 Identify what networks are available to you or your team directly on social media or email, and keep a list.
 Prepare a template for a mapathon poster and have that ready.
 We recommend you design for respect for the gravity of the situation without sacrificing attention-grabbing.

 - **Skills**: Many academic institutions and labs have one or several GIS specialists on staff.
-Identify who they are and make sure to talk to them to gage their own readiness to teach beginners how to use the tool.
+Identify who they are and make sure to talk to them to gauge their own readiness to teach beginners how to use the tool.
 If a GIS specialist is not on hand, identify technologists who are willing to research and learn how to use the tool.

 ## After the Disaster, Before the Mapathon

-If everything is in place the following steps can be deployed in 6-7 days.
+If everything is in place the following steps can be deployed in 6–7 days.

 1. Gather your team, including those capable of teaching the tool, and decide you are going to help.
-2. Do research on HOT-OSM (or relevant platform) to see if projects are starting to be requested by responders on the ground.
+2. Do research on [HOT-OSM](http://hotosm.org)—the Humanities OpenStreetMap Team—(or relevant platform) to see if projects are starting to be requested by responders on the ground.
 If at first they don't come up, they might in a matter of hours or a few days depending on the situation.
 3. Start making calls to your networks and research the situation on the ground as much as you can to help you make informed decisions.
 4. Secure your first room.
 5. Make the poster.